 bleaching: Process of lightening of the teeth, usually using a chemical oxidizing agent and sometimes in the presence of heat.
 Removal of deep seated intrinsic or acquired discolorations from crowns of vital and non-vital teeth through the use of chemicals, sometimes in combination with the application of heat and light.
 Bleaching has been achieved through short and long term applications of pastes or solutions containing various concentrations of hydrogen peroxide and carbamide peroxide.
 Normally applied externally to teeth; may be used internally for endodontically treated teeth.

 bonding: Process by which two or more components are made integral by mechanical and/or chemical adhesion at their interface.

 bounded tooth space: See tooth bounded space.

 buccal: Pertaining to or toward the cheek (as in the buccal surface of a posterior tooth).

-by report: A written description of the service provided that is prepared when the term "by report" is included in a procedure code nomenclature; may be requested by a third-party payer to provide additional information for claims processing.
+by report: A written description of the service provided that is prepared when the term "by report" is included in a procedure code nomenclature; must be part of the patient’s record and included on the claim submission.

 calculus: Hard deposit of mineralized substance adhering to crowns and/or roots of teeth or prosthetic devices.